geekyroshan/geekyroshan/README.md

 Blockchain Developer
 --------------------

 I'm a Blockchain Developer.
-I do have a keen interest in Web 3.
+I have a keen interest in Web 3.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [connectwithroshann@gmail.com](mailto:connectwithroshann@gmail.com)